sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 Additional guidelines for *10 key Expert* difficulties:

-- **Reasonable playability of harder patterns should be confirmed through playtesting.** There aren't strong precedents for all types of patterns at a higher level.
+- **Reasonable playability should be confirmed through playtesting.** Not all patterns have strong precedents at a higher level.